Angiotensin II receptor blockers (ARBs)

 What are the risks of taking an ARB in pregnancy?

-• Reduced levels of amniotic fluid around the baby in the womb (oligohydramnios)
+• Reduced levels of amniotic fluid (oligohydramnios)

 • Damage to the baby’s kidneys which can lead to long-term kidney problems after birth